Nickchapman3773/Uranium-Fever/README.md

 ## Storage Space Clean Up
 > [!tip]
 > This is a step to remove unneeded files from your computer.
-Deleted files will **NOT** need to be redownloaded when updating Uranium Fever.
+Deleted files will **ONLY** need to be redownloaded if they have been **ALTERED** when updating Uranium Fever.

 - Confirm that the game launches and runs appropriately **BEFORE** following this step.
 - Navigate to the `C:\Modding\Uranium Fever` folder and `delete` the `downloads folder`.